goldbergyoni/nodebestpractices/README.md

 **TL;DR:** Logs can be a dumb warehouse of debug statements or the enabler of a beautiful dashboard that tells the story of your app.
 Plan your logging platform from day 1: how logs are collected, stored and analyzed to ensure that the desired information (e.g. error rate, following an entire transaction through services and servers, etc) can really be extracted

-**Otherwise:** You end-up with a black box that is hard to reason about, then you start re-writing all logging statements to add additional information
+**Otherwise:** You end up with a black box that is hard to reason about, then you start re-writing all logging statements to add additional information

 🔗 [**Read More: Increase transparency using smart logging**](/sections/production/smartlogging.md)